About Our Facilities

 Conferences & Retreats

-For more information about group use of our facilities and our new state-of-the art Conference Center see Conferences & Retreats at SMU-in-Taos.
-For information regarding the cost of using our facilities, please see our 2014 – 2015 Fees & Rates.
+For more information about group use of our facilities and our new Conference Center see Conferences & Retreats at SMU-in-Taos.
+Please contact us for information regarding the cost of using our facilities.

 Fort Burgwin supports a unique environment for learning.
 Though isolated in the ruggedly beautiful terrain of the Sangre de Cristo Mountains, the fort facilities accommodate a wide range of educational, training and recreational pursuits.
 Located at an elevation of 7,500 feet within the Carson National Forest, Fort Burgwin lies near the juncture of two streams and is home to more than six different life zones supporting varied populations of plants and animals.
 Both nature and bicycle trails are located close by, as are several forest access roads and campsites.